CP14 Notice From the IRS? What it Means & What to Do

 IRS notices are sent by an automated system there may be delays whenever you submit new information.
 If you’ve recently set up a payment plan for the taxes mentioned in the CP14 notice, you should continue to follow the terms of your payment plan by sending monthly payments.

 If you have an IRS payment plan and receive a CP14 notice for a new tax amount owed that’s not already included in your payment plan, you’ll need to make a revision to your installment agreement to include the new taxes owed.
 You may be able to do this online or by calling the phone number on your CP14 notice.
 Respond quickly to your CP14 notice to resolve your tax problems before they become worse.
-Contact a tax professional if you want to find out what the best options are for your situation.
+Contact an EA, CPA, or tax attorney to find out what the best options are for your situation.

 Help with CP14 Notice & TaxCure

 At TaxCure, our site is made up of tax resolution professionals from around the country that can help with a wide variety of tax problems.
-We have a unique algorithm that can help you find the best professional with specific experience to help you based upon your unique problem.
-If you can't pay your taxes owed, you can start your search here by seeing the top professionals that can help with unpaid IRS tax problems.
+We have a unique algorithm that can help you find the best professional with specific experience to help you based on your unique problem.
+If you can't pay your tax debt off, you can start your search here by seeing the top professionals that can help with unpaid IRS tax problems.
 If you have state issues as well, you can filter further to find the pros with experience with the state agency as well.

 Our goal is to increase the transparency for people when looking for professional help by making it easier for taxpayers to find professionals with experience that meets the needs of their unique tax and financial situation.